Irenecho99/BMI-826/README.md

 # BMI-826
 ## Final Project of Biostatistics and Biomedical Informatics - Genetics

-European Male Baldness and its relation to Genetics
+Significant Findings of European Male Baldness GWAS and its relation to Genetics

 Programs Used: